CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 The books all agree what is in Fully Written, but don't agree on the rest.
 In general, newer books move rules down, as they are proven safe, useful, and easy to learn.

 My intent was to show clearly when a rule applies to a style other than Fully Written.
 Then I forgot to keep notes.

-I tried to get them all, but no promises.
+Where I have included a rule from the Reporting level, I have clearly marked it, unless the Supplement or Teaching moved it to an easier level.
+I think many words in Revised's middle level are actually Reporting level of risk, but have followed Clarey's organization.

 ## Discrepancies